KopperlaViswanathReddy/KopperlaViswanathReddy/README.md

 ---

 ## 🎯 Goals

-- ✅ Complete GFG 450 DSA by October 2025
-- 💼 Get placed in a top product-based company (FAANG / Adobe / Goldman Sachs)
+- 💼 Get placed in a Good Company

 ---